jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

   .. code-block:: python

-    SyntaxError: leading zeros in decimal integer literals are not permitted; use an 0o prefix for octal integers
+    SyntaxError: invalid syntax.
+Perhaps you forgot a comma?

-  python does not know where the string ends or begins because the message has double quotes inside double quotes

-* I add the error to the list of :doc:`Exceptions</how_to/exception_handling_programs>`
+  python does not know where the string ends or begins because the message has double quotes inside double quotes.
+I add the error to the list of :doc:`Exceptions</how_to/exception_handling_programs>`

   .. code-block:: python